Parking on school grounds

 - placing signs at the school gates

-- reminders in the school newsletter, website and enrolment information
+- reminders in the school newsletter, website and enrolment information (see parent information about driving and parking safely)

-- close school gates to prevent entry.
+- close school vehicle gates to prevent entry.
 Only open for authorised entry, such as staff or contractors.

 Schools can use traffic management devices to restrict access or change traffic movement on the school site.